microsoft/STL/docs/pull_request_template.md

 - [ ] These changes were written from scratch using only this repository and the C++ Working Draft as a reference (and any other cited standards).
   If they were derived from a project that's already listed in NOTICE.txt, that's fine, but please mention it.
-If they were derived from any other open source project (including Boost and libc++, which are not yet listed in NOTICE.txt), you *must* mention it here, so we can determine whether the license is compatible and what else needs to be done.
+If they were derived from any other project (including Boost and libc++, which are not yet listed in NOTICE.txt), you *must* mention it here, so we can determine whether the license is compatible and what else needs to be done.